fossabot/virtual_hsm/README.md

 2. `master.key`: The master key file required to access the HSM (paired with `keystore.dat`)

 Input/Output:
-- Key storage: Reads 64 hexadecimal characters (representing 32 bytes) from stdin
+- Key storage: Reads 64 hexadecimal characters (representing 32 bytes) from stdin (terminal)
-- Key retrieval: Prints the key in hexadecimal format (64 characters) to stdout with a newline
+- Key retrieval: Prints the key in hexadecimal format (64 characters) to stdout (terminal) with a newline for easy capture

-Why is this true:
+- Digital signatures: Reads data from stdin, outputs signature to stdout
+- Public key export: Outputs public key in PEM format to stdout
+- Public key import: Reads PEM formatted public key from stdin
+- The program exits with a non-zero status code on errors
+- instead of terminal we can pipe to file

+The keystore.dat file stores keys in a binary format, with each key entry containing:
+- Key name (up to 49 characters)
+- Key data (32 bytes)
+- Initialization Vector (12 bytes)
+- GCM Tag (16 bytes)
+- Encrypted data length
+- A flag indicating if it's a public key

+Why is a 64 character Hexadecimal output representative of 256 bits?:

 Each hexadecimal character represents 4 bits.
 Since there are 64 hexadecimal characters, they represent a total of 64 * 4 = 256 bits (or 32 bytes).